Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Methods

-The benchmark data used for calibration is analytical stress response of uniaxial stress-strain tests, obtained by the material model based on the reduced polynomial strain energy potential and is denoted by $\textbf{z} = (z_1 ,..,z_{N_s})$, where $N_s$ is the number of observed strain values.
-The model stress responses for sets of the input parameters $(\boldsymbol{\theta}_i, x_j)$, for $i=1,...,N_{obs}$ and $j=1,..,N_s$ are produced as predictions of the Gaussian process surrogate model and is defined as $y(\boldsymbol{\theta}_i, x_j) \in R$, thus, $\textbf{y} = (y_1 ,..,y_{{N_y}})$, where $N_y$ is a number of predictions.
-The total set of data for IUQ process is then denoted by $D = (\textbf{z},\textbf{y})$.
-As a result, following relation is inferred between the analytical values of stress and the model response:
+The benchmark data used for calibration is the analytical stress response of uniaxial stress-strain tests, obtained by the material model and is denoted by $\textbf{z} = (z_1,..,z_{N_{obs}})$.
+The IUQ model stress responses for sets of the input parameters $(\boldsymbol{\theta}_i, \boldsymbol{\varrho})$, for $i=1,..., N_{s}$ are produced as predictions of the Gaussian process surrogate model, denoted by $\textbf{s} = (s_1 ,..,s_{{N_p}})$, where $N_p$ is a total number of predictions.
+The set of stress data for the IUQ process is then denoted by $D = (\textbf{z},\textbf{s})$.
+As a result, the following relation is inferred between the analytical values of stress and the ABM response:

-where $\varepsilon$ is a total uncertainty of the model, while $\boldsymbol{\theta^*}$ is the reference value of calibrated parameters and the quantity of interest, such that given to the model, ABM stress response for the uniaxial strain tests aligns with the analytical solution.
+where $f_{_{ABM}}$ - describes the original arterial tissue ABM we are calibrating, $\varepsilon$ is a total uncertainty of the IUQ model, while $\boldsymbol{\theta^*}$ is the reference value of calibrated parameters and the quantity of interest, such that given to the ABM, stress response for the uniaxial strain tests aligns with the analytical solution.